 This list of 2018 scientific discoveries features informative works that span a wide range of disciplines.
 Some discoveries brought about a more rich understanding of our past.
 The last wild horses may not truly have wild ancestors and a lost Native American tribe gave us a more complex look at our earliest ancestors.
 Other discoveries may mean huge leaps for medical science.
 From blood tests to detect cancer to the potential to grow human organs for donations, these breakthroughs will give you hope for the future even in bleak times.

 The latest in science news is inspirational for a new generation of thinkers who will continue to push the boundaries of human capability.
 What were the biggest discoveries of 2018?
+How about scientific advancements?
 Read on to find out.

 Archaeologists Found The Oldest Known Human Drawing